hildebrandt-carl/RobotTestGenerationArtifact/raw-data.md

 speed5_minsnap0     |  The data from the *fixed velocity controller* attempting to maintain 5m/s speed10_minsnap0    |  The data from the *fixed velocity controller* attempting to maintain 10m/s

-When the test was run, they produced the following output which is also saved inside the individual map folder (*Note: {controller} can be replaced with any of the above listed controllers*).
+When the test was run, they produced the following output that is also saved inside the test case folder (*Note: {controller} can be replaced with any of the above-listed controllers*).

 Name    | Description
 ------------ | -------------